vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The specific and distinctive feature of the _nitya_s (the eternally free) is that the manifestation of their essential nature (_svarūpa_) is without any beginning and also their absolute dependence (on the Lord): The specific feature of their continued existence in time is that their enjoyment of the [^f146] _śeṣī_[^32]  is beginningless.
 Since this is common to all _nitya_s, there is no mutual difference between their respective states of continuous existence in time.
 The difference in their activities consists in the continu ous performance of specific kinds of service to the Lord from beginningless time which, though different, yet form a continuous stream of service.
 It has been said that such _nitya_s as Ananta (_Śeṣa_ ) and Garuḍa hold certain specific offices and perform specific kinds of service in due relation to them.
 If so, it may be asked, how it would be possible to reconcile this with the statement (made by Śrī _Rāmānuja_ in the _Gadya_) that _nitya_s (the eternally free) and muktas (who have attained _mokṣa_ ) have all access to all kinds of service.
 The answer is that they are not barred from any form of service which is pleasing to them and is in accordance with the will of the Lord and that no one of them ever desires to render the forms of service which have been specially marked off for others.
 Besides, the service rendered by any one of them is as pleasing to the Lord as that done by others; therefore the service rendered by any one of them gives the same pleasure of service to all of them.
 There is no difference in the delight which results from the service as its fruit.
 Hence there is nothing unreasonable in stating that all of them have access to every form of service.

+[^f146]: “ Instead of _śeṣī_  the author's use of the word seshitatva is to include Śrī or Lakṣmī  also as _śeṣī_ ".
+Chetlur commentary.  *

+[^32]:
+“ Instead of _śeṣī_  the author's use of the word seshitatva is to include Śrī or Lakṣmī  also as _śeṣī_ ".
+Chetlur commentary.

 _DHARMABHŪTA _JÑĀNA[^33]

 (Attributive knowledge).

+[^33]:
+According to Viśiṣṭādvaitins, the self or atma is,in its essential nature or _svarūpa_, knowledge.
+It also possesses jñāna or knowledge as its dharma or attribute."
+This knowledge is called dharma bhuta jñāna or attributive knowledge.
+(See foot-note before the previous foot-note)

 To all these ātmās or souls, in the same way as their essential nature (_svarūpa_) is that of a substance, their attributive knowledge (_dharma_bhūtājñāna) is also a substance.
 Its essential nature has not been separately referred to in the [^f148] passage[^34] because of its having been included as an attribute to the soul.

+[^f148]: the passage which refers to the three kinds of achetana in Alavandar’s Atmasiddhi and Rāmānuja’s Vaikuṇṭhagadyam .)*

+[^34]:
+the passage which refers to the three kinds of achetana in Alavandar’s Ātmasiddhi and Rāmānuja’s Vaikuṇṭhagadyam.

 This attributive knowledge is luminous by itself to the soul which possesses it, while revealing objects.
 That is, when the attributive knowledge reveals, for example, a pot to the soul which possesses that attributive knowledge, it reveals its own existence as well).
 To _Iśvara_ and the _nitya_s (the eternally free), this attributive knowledge is eternally all-pervasive.
 For others in the state of _samsāra_ or bondage, it is subject to varying degrees of contraction and expansion owing to _karma_.
 In the state of _mukti_, it is all pervasive for all released souls, owing to perfect expansion and remains so throughout.
 The functions (_pravṛtti_) of attributive knowledge are as follows :- It discloses objects (external or internal); while willing or making an effort, it directs the body (and the senses etc.); in the state of bondage, it undergoes contraction and expansion; it undergoes experiences (bhoga) which reveal objects as agreeable or disagreeable.
 Experience or Bhoga is the process of feeling a thing as agreeable or disagreeable.
 All objects, which are among the glories of _Iśvara_, are, by their very nature, Agreeable and are enjoyed as being Agreeable by _Iśvara_, the _nitya_s and the souls that have attained _mokṣa_ .
 To those in _samsāra_, however, these objects appear at different times, and in different places and in relation to different _jīva_s as slightly agreeable, or disagreeable, or indifferent, but these variations do not belong to them by nature.
 Their slight agreeableness, disagreeableness, or being neither of the two is the fruit of the past actions of the _jīva_s awarded to them by _Iśvara_, whose will is irresistible.
 The _jīva_s that are in bondage are subject to the experience of the fruits of their _karma_, both by nature and by auxiliary causes.
 By nature they are subject to it, because they are sentient beings entirely under the control of another (_Iśvara_).
 The auxiliary causes are their having committed offences against the Lord.
 In the case of muktas and _nitya_s, although, by their nature as being subject to the control of _Iśvara_, the experience of the fruit of action might be possible, yet since they never perform any action displeasing to Him, there are no auxiliary causes for such experiences. _Iśvara_, by His essential nature, is not subject to such experience or enjoyment of the fruits of action, since He stands as the Ruler over all and with no one else to command Him.
 Nor are there any auxiliary causes in His case, as there is no one whose commands He may be said to have disobeyed.